 - For hot pack, you can use a towel soaked in hot water.
-Wring out the excessive water and place the towel on your aching back for 15-20 minutes.
+Wring out the excess water and place the towel on your aching back for 15-20 minutes.

 - Apply heat only for 15-20 minutes at a time.

-- When using heating pad, keep it on low or medium heat.
-Never use it on high heat setting.
+- When using a heating pad, keep it on the low or medium heat.
+Never use it on the high heat setting.

 2. Drink Chamomile Tea to Relieve Back Pain